 How to get there

 Take the U-Bahn to Fehrbelliner Platz and it’s in the park outside the train station.
-The market is open on Saturdays and Sundays in the summer, if there’s no rain.
+The market is open on Saturdays and Sundays in the summer if there’s no rain.
 It starts around 12 p.m. and ends around 8 p.m., with the peak time being 1-5 p.m.
 There are more people and vendors on Sunday, though Saturday has become increasingly popular with sellers.